trueos/trueos-docs/trueos-handbook/using.rst

 indicate |trueos| is restarting the network.
 If all went well, there should be an IP address and status of **associated** when hovering over the wireless icon in the system tray.
-If this is not the case, double-check for errors in the configuration values and read the section on :ref:`Troubleshooting Network Settings`.
+If this is not the case, double-check for errors in the configuration values and read the Troubleshooting section on :ref:`Network`.

 |trueos| supports the types of authentication shown in
 :numref:`Figure %s <network7>`.
 Access this screen and change